CASPER, Wyo. — It’s not every day that Casper gets a star sighting — especially in the middle of the day — but Friday, March 6, 2020 was an exception.

-Australian born actor, and Wyoming’s favorite fictional Sheriff, Robert Taylor tagged himself on Instagram in Mills, Wyoming, outside G’Ma’s diner Friday afternoon.
-Taylor played Sheriff Longmire on the 5-season television crime series, based on Wyoming Author Craig Johnson’s novel series featuring the character.
+Australian-born actor and Wyoming’s favorite fictional Sheriff, Robert Taylor tagged himself on Instagram in Mills, Wyoming outside G’Ma’s diner Friday afternoon.
+Taylor played Sheriff Longmire on the six-season television crime series Longmire, based on Wyoming Author Craig Johnson’s novel series of the same name.

 Article continues below...

-Taylor’s character on the A&E series Longmire, which aired its final seasons on Netflix, is the eponymous Walt Longmire- the fictional Sheriff of the equally fictional Absaroka County.
-The no-nonsense, Rainier beer-drinking Sheriff solves all manner of misdeeds and murders across Wyoming in both the book series and the television series.
+Taylor’s character in Longmire, which aired its first three seasons on A&E and its final three seasons on Netflix, is the eponymous Walt Longmire, the fictional sheriff of the equally fictional Absaroka County.
+This no-nonsense, Rainier beer-drinking character solves all manner of misdeeds and murders across Wyoming in both the book series and the television series.

-So revered has the character become in the Wyoming culture, that Johnson County (the real-life analog for Craig Johnson’s invented Absaroka County) hosts Longmire Days on an annual basis.
+So revered has the character become in the Wyoming culture that Johnson County (the real-life analogue for Craig Johnson’s invented Absaroka County) hosts Longmire Days on an annual basis.
 Taylor is a frequent attendee at Longmire days and is slated to appear in the 2020 edition of the event.